pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 762 Java | API Security | Tokens

+Today I learned different concepts in the backend, I still don't fully understand that why to use access_token and refresh_tokens, a topic I will study tomorrow, API security I need to make deep dive into this topic.

 #### Day 761 Java | Swagger | Spring

 I can fix the documentation for my API, tomorrow I need to start markdown documentation the project is ready to deploy.